 Frequent skipping of school

-Continuous grade drops, lack of interest in school work
+Continuous drop in grades; lack of interest in school work

 Sudden changes in eating habits or often found eating alone